CoE4BD/HadoopHowTo/writableMultipleValues/writableMultipleValues.md

 	}

 ## The Mapper
-	package edu.stthomas.gps.multiplevalues;

-	import java.io.IOException;

-	import org.apache.hadoop.io.LongWritable;
-	import org.apache.hadoop.io.Text;
-	import org.apache.hadoop.mapreduce.Mapper;
+	/**

-	/* An example of how to pass multiple values from a 	mapper to a reducer in a single custom writable value.
+	* An example of how to pass multiple values from a mapper to a reducer in a
-	Input is a comma-separated string, interpreted as Key:string Value:integer, float, string (i.e. "A,1,2.0,This is a test").
+	* single custom writable value.
+Input is a comma-separated string, interpreted
+	* as Key:string Value:integer, float, string (i.e. "A,1,2.0,This is a test").
-	Output is Key:string Value: MultipleWritable(integer, float, string), which contains the integer and float doubled (i.e. Key:"A" Value: 2 4.0 This is a test).
+	* Output is Key:string Value: MultipleWritable(integer, float, string), which
+	* contains the integer and float doubled (i.e. Key:"A" Value: 2 4.0 This is a
+	* test).
 	*/

 	public class WritableMultipleValuesMapper extends